mokdevel/DarcMods/DarcMissions/README.md

 # Version history

+## Next release (unreleased)
+Some changes in the jsons.
+The safest way is to backup your current ones if you have made a lot changes.
+If not, just delete the old confs.

+Main features:
+* You can spawn missions as a GM.
+You can find the mission under Systems.
-Static mission behaviour changed; these spawn immediately when server starts.
+* Static mission behaviour changed; these spawn immediately when server starts.

 * dc_coreConfig.json parameter changes
 * dc_missionConfig_Occupation.json
   * ``emptySize`` moved inside SDRC_Occupation